Choi-R/finance-tracker/README.md

 This is my mini weekend project: a Personal Finance Tracker.
 I already track my expenses using Google Sheets, but I wanted something faster and more convenient to use on my phone.
 So I decided to build this app to make it easier and accessible.
 It calculates budget limits per period, groups transactions, and gives a compact 15-day aggregate summary of my recent spendings directly on the dashboard.

 I applied a **Stale-While-Revalidate (SWR)** caching pattern with `localStorage` too, so the app basically has a zero-second time-to-interactive.
-And yeah, I threw in a simple Passkey Vault Auth in the front.
+Also threw in a simple Passkey Vault Auth in the front.

 ## 🛠 Tech Stacks